FilipeIlunga/Vapor-WebSocket-Server/README.md

 git clone git@github.com:FilipeIlunga/Vapor-WebSocket-Server.git
 ```

-## Open the Project with Xcode
+## 3 - Open the Project with Xcode

 To open this project in Xcode, navigate to the folder where you cloned the repository and double-click on `Package.swift`.
 This action will open Xcode and initiate the download of all required dependencies.

+## 4 - Build and run the project

 Once all dependencies are installed, you can build and run the Xcode project just like any other Xcode project.
 You will see the following message in your Xcode console:

 <img src="https://github.com/FilipeIlunga/Vapor-WebSocket-Server/assets/45888235/a9109826-63a8-42f0-9a30-b67fb88ecff7" alt="image" width="400">

-## Wait for new client connections.
+## 5 - Wait for new client connections.
 With the server running, you can connect to the client in [this repository](https://github.com/FilipeIlunga/Vapor-WebSocket-Client).and start chat communication.

 ## EXTRA: Make server accesible from the internet